DepartmentsAI/Viewzenix1/docs/requirements/PROJECT_PLAN.md

 - User documentation
 - Successful manual crypto test case

-## Critical Path Items for May 9-10
+## Critical Path Items for May 10-11

-1. **Resolve BE/communication file restore PRs (#83, #85, #88)** - These PRs need target branch changes and conflict resolution
+1. **Resolve Environment Setup Issues** - Based on verification results, all components need proper setup and configuration
 2. **Complete INT/feature/15-paper-trading-risk-integration (PR #46)** - Critical for full risk management coverage
-3. **Resolve merge conflicts in gitignore updates (PR #146, #148)** - Important for preventing accidental commits of config files
+3. **Execute Re-Verification at 2:00 PM** - Validate fixes from all teams
-4. **Complete final verification suite (PR #142)** - For comprehensive testing before release
+4. **Complete backend startup guide (PR #119)** - Important for consistent environment setup
-5. **Fix backend API availability issues (PR #144)** - Critical for system stability
+5. **Migrate external files (PR #121)** - Important for environment completeness

-## Detailed Tasks and Assignments for May 9-10
+## Detailed Tasks and Assignments for May 10-11

 ### Backend Team (BE)
-- Fix PR targeting issues (PR #85, #86, #88) - High Priority
+- Resolve Backend Environment Issues (ENV-1, ENV-2, ENV-6 in VERIFICATION_RESULTS_MAY10.md)
-- Support INT team with debugging failing tests in PR #46
+- Continue supporting INT team with PR #46
-- Complete health check monitoring integration
-- Fix backend API availability issues (PR #144)
+- Complete backend startup guide (PR #119)
-- Resolve gitignore updates (PR #146, #148) with merge conflicts
+- Make backend health monitoring fully operational

 ### Frontend Team (FE)
-- Complete UI component integration with risk management features
-- Add frontend verification alerts (PR #141)
-- Prepare user guide sections for release notes
+- Resolve Frontend Environment Issues (ENV-3, ENV-4 in VERIFICATION_RESULTS_MAY10.md)
+- Validate that the new verification and auto-start tools are working properly
-- Support QA with any UI-related test failures
+- Support QA with any UI-related verification issues
+- Continue support for risk management UI integration

 ### Integration Team (INT)
-- Fix failing tests in Paper Trading Risk Integration (PR #46) - Critical Priority
+- Resolve Integration Environment Issues (ENV-5 in VERIFICATION_RESULTS_MAY10.md)
-- Resolve Werkzeug dependency issues (PR #143, #128)
+- Complete PR #46 now that Werkzeug dependency is fixed
+- Verify that the WebSocket verification tools are working properly
-- Complete broker configuration validation
+- Validate broker API connections with updated configuration
-- Finalize integration tests for all connected components

 ### QA Team (QA)
-- Execute comprehensive test plan with verification tools
-- Complete environment verification (PR #142)
+- Lead the 2:00 PM re-verification
-- Migrate external files (PR #121)
+- Complete external files migration (PR #121)
-- Generate final test report for release signoff
+- Update verification documentation based on latest results
+- Prepare for a potential weekend testing session if needed

 ## Risk Management

 ### Current Risks

-1. **Integration Complexity**: Paper Trading Risk Integration (PR #46) has failing tests
-   - Mitigation: INT team prioritizing test fixes, BE team providing support

-2. **Documentation Gaps**: Some communication files need restoration
-   - Mitigation: Multiple PRs in progress to restore files (#83-#86, #88)

-3. **Testing Environment Issues**: Per DEC-2025-05-08-02, environment had critical failures
-   - Mitigation: Emergency response plan implemented, environment stabilized
+1. **Environment Setup Issues**: May 10 verification found critical setup problems across all components
+   - Mitigation: All teams working on immediate fixes for re-verification at 2:00 PM

-4. **Release Timeline**: May 10 release could be at risk if critical issues persist
+2. **Release Timeline Pressure**: May 10 release now delayed to May 13
-   - Mitigation: Contingency plan for weekend testing (May 11-12) with potential delay to May 13
+   - Mitigation: Weekend work scheduled (May 11-12) to ensure readiness for May 13

+3. **Integration Complexity**: PR #46 should benefit from Werkzeug fix, but still needs completion
+   - Mitigation: INT team prioritizing this PR with support from BE team

+4. **Documentation Completeness**: Several documentation PRs still pending
+   - Mitigation: Startup guide and supporting docs prioritized to prevent future environment issues

 ## Updates and Revisions

-Last Updated: May 9, 2025
+Last Updated: May 10, 2025
-This plan reflects current project status and priorities for final release preparation.
+This plan reflects the current project status and response to verification results for a revised May 13 release plan.